AymenSekhri/LinuxKernelModulesDevelopments/4.Race_Conditions/README.md

 Wake up all waiting threads.<br>

 ## Spinlocks
-When the waiting for semaphore is small, semaphore may be not the best for performance. or if the kernel is uni-processor non-preemptive you cant make a thread sleep because there is no other thread to wake it, same case for interrupt handlers (even for MultiProcessor systems or preemptive kernel).<br>
+### Preemptive Kernel
+Preemptive Kernel is a kernel where the scheduler is active even for drivers, most modern operating systems use Preemptive kernels<br>
+### Non-Preemptive Kernel
+Non-Preemptive Kernel is a kernel where the scheduler does not switch to other process until the process exits its kernel mode or voluntarily gives up the CPU<br>
+### Spinlocks
-This where the Spinlock comes in place, unlike the semaphore it does not make the calling process sleep, it keeps checking for the release of lock.
+Unlike the semaphore it does not make the calling thread sleep, it keeps checking for the release of lock in loop (busy waiting).
 Another difference is that Spinlock is just a binary value (locked or unlocked).<br>
+When the waiting for semaphore is a small period, semaphore may be not the best for performance. and spinlock is more suitable <br>
+Spinlocks are intended to be used in Multi-Processor or Preemptive systems. because if Uni-Processor and Non-Preemptive then the CPU will spin forever if the spinlock is locked. same case for interrupt handlers (even for MultiProcessor systems or preemptive kernel).<br>

 ``` void spin_lock_init(spinlock_t *lock);```<br>
 ``` void spin_lock(spinlock_t *lock);```<br>
 ``` void spin_unlock(spinlock_t *lock);```<br>